 Institutional Use and Animal Care Committee (IACUC)

 PIs must also register live animal studies with IACUC.
-IACUC ensures that all activities involving live vertebrate species meets the ethical and legal requirements for the humane care and use of animals as set forth by the Public Health Service Policy, the Animal Welfare Act, federal, state, local, and UCSB laws, policies and guidelines.
+IACUC ensures that all activities involving live vertebrate species meets the ethical and legal requirements for the humane care and use of animals as set forth by the Public Health Service Policy, the Animal Welfare Act, and UCSB policies and guidelines.
 Protocols involving animals should be registered first or concomitantly with the IBC.

-ESCRO oversees human embryonic stem cell research and other stem cell research covered by the NIH and the California Institute for Regenerative Medicine policies in order to ensure that UCSB research meets scientific and ethical standards.
-PIs must register the use of human, nonhuman primate, and murine stem cells with ESCRO.
-The ESCRO Coordinator is the point of contact for submittals.
+SCRO oversees human stem cell research in order to ensure that UCSB research meets scientific and ethical standards.
+PIs must register the use of human, nonhuman primate, and murine stem cells with SCRO.
+The SCRO Coordinator is the point of contact for submittals.

 Human Subjects Committee (HSC)